JetBrains/kotlin-web-site/docs/reference/functions.md

 ### Inline Functions

-Inline functions are explained in [High Order Functions](lambdas.html#inline-functions)
+Inline functions are explained in [Higher-Order Functions](lambdas.html#inline-functions)

 ### Extension Functions

 Extension functions are explained in [their own section](extensions.html)

-### High Order Functions and Lambdas
+### Higher-Order Functions and Lambdas

-High Order functions and Lambdas are explained in [their own section](lambdas.html)
+Higher-Order functions and Lambdas are explained in [their own section](lambdas.html)

 ## Function Usage